 To achieve the fastest results, connect your terminals to broadband, either Static IP or DHCP (we recommend DHCP, simply because of how easy it is to connect).
 Configuring static IP addresses in the terminal requires merchants to have the terminal IP, Subnet Mask & Gateway IP.
 Consult your IT personnel for these figurations.
 Broadband delivers the swiftest transaction processing, allowing merchants and customers to interact seamlessly.
 The average authorisation takes 3 seconds, meaning that in no time at all, customers are leaving satisfied with their experience.

 Bluetooth requires that you have a line of sight to the base unit.
 Designed for exchanging data over short distances.

-For WiFi based terminals and POS applications it requires that you are within the recommended range of your router or base unit.
-Merchants should be cautious with Bluetooth and WiFi connectivity as local conditions and signal strength can vary dramatically.
+For WiFi based terminals and POS applications, it requires that you are within the recommended range of your router or base unit.
+Merchants should be cautious with Bluetooth, and WiFi connectivity as local conditions and signal strength can vary dramatically.

 Vodafone Global M2M SIM

-Vodafone Global M2M SIMs optimises roaming between Vodafone and Telecom Networks, providing a unique opportunity for merchants to be connected, not limited by a singular network.
+Vodafone Global M2M SIMs optimises roaming between Vodafone and Telecom Networks, providing a unique opportunity for merchants to be connected, not limited by a single network.
 Where there is cellular service, these SIMs find it - removing barriers of network specific SIMs.
 Our M2M connectivity helps merchants offer an easier buying experience for their customers.